 If you or your child wants to experience virtual reality without shelling out hundreds of dollars, the Merge VR/AR Goggles are a great purchase.
 At only $40, you can experience VR with these goggles and your smartphone.
 While these are not a great option for serious gamers, they are great for kids and classrooms, and the Miniverse app has plenty of brain games and learning experiences.

-- AWARD-WINNING STEM TOOL: Featured in Consumer Reports, named by CNN as Best VR Headset for Big Kids and Tweens, Winner of the Academic's Choice Award
+- Award-winning - The Merge Headset has been named as Best Virtual Reality Headset for Big Kids and Tweens, and Winner of the Academic's Choice Award.

 Which Virtual Reality Headset To Buy – VR Goggle Buying Guide

 Virtual reality is a new frontier in tech, so it can be difficult to figure out how to buy a VR headset.
 Choosing VR goggles will depend on a few factors, including your preferred form of gaming, budget, and more.
 Consider the following factors before purchasing a virtual reality headset.

 If you’re already a serious gamer, you’ll probably want VR glassees that is compatible with your preferred gaming rigs.
 Our list of the best picks features standalone VR goggles, PC virtual reality headsets, console VR headsets, and smartphone VR goggles.